-There are two main ways to reach Financial Independence (FI) faster.
+There are two main ways to reach your financial goals faster.
 Either you reduce your expenses, or you grow your income.
-We have already seen that you should do both if you want to reach FI faster.
+You should probably do both if you want to reach your financial goals.
 Most people are quickly reaching some limits when trying to reduce their expenses.
-On the other hand, growing your income is virtually limitless.
+On the other hand, your ability to grow your income is virtually limitless.

 Mrs. The Poor Swiss started a new side hustle recently.
 She started video streams on Kuaishou.
 It is a top-rated app in China.
 She managed to get some money out of it.
 I wanted to talk about this because I have not seen any other blogger mention it.
 It could be an exciting side hustle for some people.
 It is a bit like Twitch but not related to gaming at all.

 Even though the application is mostly used by Chinese people, there are more and more foreigners that start using it.
 Almost every people speak Chinese on it.
 But you can run a show in any language.
 The problem is that there will not be a lot of people to understand you if you do not speak Chinese.

 I am not sure I understand the success of Kuaishou.
 But this is something that is working in China.
 And it seems to be working for Mrs. The Poor Swiss as a side hustle.
 She helped me complete the facts for this article.

 This year was our first year with a vegetable garden.
 There were several goals in growing our own vegetable garden.
 The first was because we wanted to have fresh vegetables.
 The second was that we actually like gardening.
 And finally, we also wanted to see if it was possible to actually make a profit with a garden.